HajkD/LTRpred/README.md

 # LTRpred(ict)

-## A bioinformatics pipeline for large scale comparative genomics of retrotransposons and for predicting potentially active retrotransposons _de novo_ from raw genome assemblies
+## A bioinformatics pipeline for meta-genome scale predictions of potentially active retrotransposons from raw genome assemblies

 > A meta-genomics pipeline explicitly designed to investigate potentially active LTR retrotransposons